oppia/oppia-web-developer-docs/Seasons-of-Docs-2019.md

 Also, please note that acceptance into Season of Docs isn't a prerequisite for [becoming an Oppia contributor](https://github.com/oppia/oppia/wiki).
 The Oppia project is run by the community for the community, and we warmly welcome anyone who'd like to help out!

+# Getting started
+If you're interested in applying to work with Oppia for Season of Docs, please follow these steps:

+1. Sign up to the [oppia-sod-announce@](https://groups.google.com/forum/#!forum/oppia-sod-announce) mailing list in order to receive important notifications about Oppia's participation in Season of Docs.
+If you like, you can also sign up to the [oppia-sod-discuss@](https://groups.google.com/forum/#!forum/oppia-sod-discuss) mailing list to participate in general discussion related to Oppia's involvement in Season of Docs (see point 5 below, too).
+Make sure to set your mailing list preferences correctly so that you actually get the emails!

+1. Get a better understanding of what Oppia is all about by taking a look at our [user documentation](http://oppia.github.io/#/) — this will help you become familiar with important concepts like explorations and interactions.
+We also recommend having a go at playing some of the existing lessons on [Oppia.org](https://www.oppia.org), like [these ones on Fractions](https://www.oppia.org/fractions), to get a better idea of what they look like.

+1. If you think that you're familiar enough with Oppia, select one or more Season of Docs projects that you're most interested in, and write your project proposal!
+We strongly encourage you to discuss your project ideas and share your proposal with the community, so that you can get feedback and ensure that what you're writing makes sense to others.
+The best way to do this is to put your proposal into a collaborative editing tool like Google Docs, allow others to comment on it, and share a link to it on the [Season of Docs discussion mailing list](mailto:oppia-sod-discuss@googlegroups.com).
+You can also email this mailing list if you have any questions about a project, or would like to discuss your approach with the Oppia community and get feedback.
+Please be specific when asking questions, since this makes it easier for us to help you.

 # Season of Docs Proposal
 **Important**: Please make sure that your final proposal is self-contained!
 In particular, to be fair to all applicants, key components of the proposal should not be editable after the deadline, and you shouldn't assume that reviewers will follow external links.